What Is Agile?

-Agile concept arose from the limitations of the waterfall methodology where the detailed planning phase was critical for a smooth end of the project.
+The agile concept arose from the limitations of the waterfall methodology, where the detailed planning phase was critical for a smooth end of the project.
 This approach was appropriate when the final product and all the middle steps were sequential, completely defined and predictable.

-Most of the software development projects are not actually able to follow such a fixed path and need to be prepared for continuous improvements and even new requirements showing up during products lifecycle.
-There is where Agile techniques gain relevance thanks to its flexibility and adaptability to new needs.
+Most of the software development projects are not actually able to follow such a fixed path and need to be prepared for continuous improvements and even new requirements that show up during products' lifecycle.
+This is where Agile techniques gain relevance thanks to their flexibility and adaptability to new needs.

-It is also important to notice that the customer does not always have a precise idea of the final product he wants and the market keeps evolving during all the development phase, so it is often to have the need to add value to the initial requirements with all the new information that came up from a fast-paced environment.
+It is also important to notice that customers do not always have a precise idea of the final product they wants, and the market keeps evolving during all the development phase.
+Therefore it is often necessary to add value to the initial requirements with all the new information that came up from a fast-paced environment.

-With this situation in mind, 17 software developers met in 2001 in Utah to find new lightweight development methods.
+With this situation in mind, 17 software developers met in 2001, in Utah, to find new lightweight development methods.
 As a result of this encounter, they published the Agile Manifesto which covers the “better ways of developing software by doing it and helping others do it” and includes 4 values and 12 principles.
-You can find it here.

 Agile philosophy allows teams to adapt rapidly to changing customer requirements or environments where continuous improvements are expected.
 Agile software development is based on an incremental and iterative approach where there are no final products, but continuously improving ones.

-There are several agile development methodologies such as Extreme Programming (XP), Scrum, Feature-Driven Development (FDD), Kanban, Crystal, etc. All of them share a common core, but each one of them has its own approach.
-They basically incorporate iteration and incremental deliveries including continuous improvement in all its processes.
+There are several Agile development methodologies such as Extreme Programming (XP), Scrum, Feature-Driven Development (FDD), Kanban, Crystal, etc. All of them share a common core, but each one has its own approach.
+They basically incorporate iteration and incremental deliveries, including continuous improvement in all its processes.
 In addition, all of them are focused on empowering people to collaborate and make all decisions together quickly and effectively.

-We will describe the 2 more extended methodologies over the software development community: Scrum and Kanban.
-You will be able to implement any of them on your company using Copado Agile Delivery.
+We will describe the 2 most widespread methodologies over the software development community: Scrum and Kanban.
+You will be able to implement any of them in your company using Copado Agile Delivery.

 Business stakeholders and developers must work together to align the product with customer needs and company goals.
 Agile teams are also self-organized teams where their members choose how to carry out their work rather than being managed and organized by others outside the team.
 Agile encourages teamwork, accountability and face-to-face communication.